2-year-old dies in Washington County after being left in van

 As other adult family members returned to the residence, they noticed the child was not present, and they began searching the residence and surrounding areas.

-The girl was then discovered in the van by the father.
+The boy was then discovered in the van by the father.
 It is unclear how long she had been in the van before being found.

 “The investigation is ongoing and will be screened by the Washington County Attorney’s Office for potential criminal liability as part of standard protocol,” officials said Monday.
 “However, the initial investigation appears the incident was a tragic accident.”